 From the good gals, there was Batgirl, Played by Yvonne Craig, who also played commissioner Gordon's daughter.
 Here are pictures of her as both characters...

 As a matter of interest, Yvonne trained as a ballet dancer, and played many dancing parts in her time.
 She also appeared in Star Trek as an Orion Slave girl in "whom Gods Destroy", with a memorable little jig.

 Catwoman was, of course, one of Batman's regular foes and almost certainly the sexiest.
-Played by Julie Newman, who played her for 12 episodes and Eartha Kitt for the last 3, she was characterised as a purring feline with a whip and dressed in black rubber!
-Although a slight departure from this site, the character was played by the ubiquitous Lee Merriwether in the 1966 film.
+Played by Julie Newman, who played her for 12 episodes (my personalfavourite) and Eartha Kitt for the last 3, she was characterised as a purring feline with a whip and dressed in black rubber!

 We met Nancy Kovack earlier, but when she donned a blonde wig and became Queenie, she totally transformed herself.
 In the TV series, she was just a moll, or sidekick, but I think the character had enough about her to be a villainess on her own.